 For the last 11 years in June, Friends from over 20 yearly meetings drawing on all branches of Friends have gathered together in Barnesville, Ohio or in New England to explore what Spirit-led Quakerism is about at its core—and to experience it together.
 These were truly “gatherings with a difference”—with most of the week left unplanned and open to the leading of the Spirit.

-The 2018 Quaker Spring gathering will be held at Olney Friends School in Barnesville, Ohio, from Monday, June 25 to Saturday, June 30, 2018.
+The 2019 Quaker Spring gathering will be held at Woolman Hill Quaker Retreat Center in Deerfield, MA, from Friday, June 21 to Wednesday, June 26, 2019.
 For more information about Quaker Spring, follow the links on this page.

 Children’s Program: At Quaker Spring 2015 at Oakwood Friends School in New York, the planning committee found leadership to organize a two-day program for children, ages 4–11.
 See last year’s Quaker Spring for Children for a description of the program.
 At this time, the planning committee is not clear that a children’s program will happen.
 As usual, childcare is available during the morning and evening sessions.

 Friends of various ages and background have come together & spent time listening to ways the winds of the Spirit are blowing through their lives.
 We’ve found it a little hard to explain concretely what a gathering such as this one is actually like.
 Deborah Haines wrote a piece attempting to describe this called, Jesus in the Midst.